Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Julio Rodriguez take the field in the first game of a three-game series against Mike Trout and the Los Angeles Angels on Friday at Angel Stadium of Anaheim.
+Mike Trout and Ty France will be among the stars on display when the Los Angeles Angels play the Seattle Mariners on Saturday at 10:07 PM ET, at Angel Stadium of Anaheim.

-Oddsmakers list the Angels as -125 moneyline favorites, while giving the underdog Mariners +105 moneyline odds.
-The over/under is 7.5 runs for this contest (with +100 odds to hit the over and -120 odds on the under).
+The Angels are favored in this one, at -135, while the underdog Mariners have +115 odds to upset.
+The total is 9 runs for this contest.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.